- Each part of Medicare covers different services at different costs.

 - Medicare Part D is prescription drug coverage.

 Medicare is a widely used program.
-There were nearly 60,000 Americans enrolled in Medicare in 2018.
+In 2018, nearly 60,000 Americans were enrolled in Medicare.
 This number is projected to continue growing each year.

-Medicare is a health insurance program for people 65 years and older, as well as those with certain conditions and disabilities.
+Medicare is a health insurance program for people ages 65 and older, as well as those with certain health conditions and disabilities.

 Medicare is a federal program that’s funded by taxpayer contributions to the Social Security Administration.
 You’ll typically pay 1.45 percent of your earnings toward Medicare, and your employer will match this amount.

-- Medicare Part A is hospital insurance.
-It covers you during short-term inpatient stays in hospitals, and for services like hospice.
+- Medicare Part A. Medicare Part A is hospital insurance.
+It covers you during short-term inpatient stays in hospitals and for services like hospice.
 It also provides limited coverage for skilled nursing facility care and certain in-home healthcare services.

-- Medicare Part B is medical insurance that covers everyday care needs like doctor’s appointments, urgent care visits, counseling, medical equipment, and preventative care.
+- Medicare Part B. Medicare Part B is medical insurance that covers everyday care needs like doctor’s appointments, urgent care visits, counseling, medical equipment, and preventive care.

-- Medicare Part C is also called Medicare Advantage.
-These plans combine the coverage of parts A and B and can offer components of part D into a single plan.
+- Medicare Part C. Medicare Part C is also called Medicare Advantage.
+These plans combine the coverage of parts A and B and aspects of part D into a single plan.
 Medicare Advantage plans are offered by private insurance companies and are overseen by Medicare.

-- Medicare Part D is prescription drug coverage.
+- Medicare Part D. Medicare Part D is prescription drug coverage.
 Part D plans are stand-alone plans that only cover your medications.
 These plans are also provided through private insurance companies.

 Together, parts A and B are often called original Medicare.
-All four parts each have their own costs, including deductibles, copays, and premium costs.
+All four parts each have their own costs, including deductibles, copays, and premiums.

 Knowing what each part of Medicare covers can help you prepare for an appointment or procedure.
 When you know which part will cover for the services you need, you’ll also have a better idea of what your costs will be.